Central London football pubs

 East London football pubs

 Sister to Clerkenwell's Café Kick, good-natured Bar Kick is more expansive than its sibling.
 Mostly famous for their table football, basement events, lovingly cooked food and cocktails, they are also the place to watch live football as they now show every 3D match available in their basement.

 In summer, you can catch a tan and catch the action on this London Fields pub's outdoor area where screens show all the biggest and best sporting events.
 Luckily, it's fully heated and covered in winter too, ideal for when the Premier League gets under way.
 Fixtures are aired indoors on LED screens though, should you be feeling the chill regardless.

 Venue says: “Not long to go now till the Six Nation rugby!
 The perfect excuse for a Saturday (or Sunday) pint down the pub!”

 The Water Poet goes above and beyond other pubs with its nine screens, including a cinema.
 All Premier League matches will be shown at the Bishopsgate boozer.

 Venue says: “Every Thursday night come enjoy all-you-can-eat sausage night from 5pm to 9.30pm. £15pp including a pint of Kaltenberg.”

-This Octoberfest-themed bar shows all major sporting events on a two huge projector screens and three massive plasma screens, while beer maidens dressed in the traditional dirndl garb serve steins of ice-cold beers from around the globe a selection of 85 German beers.
+This Octoberfest-themed bar shows all major sporting events on a two huge projector screens and three massive plasma screens, while beer maidens dressed in the traditional dirndl garb serve steins of ice-cold beers from around the globe.